hezekial/Day-2-Assignment/README.md

 - Forking is about creating a remote copy on GitHub for collaboration and contribution, while cloning is about downloading a repository to your local machine for development and experimentation.

-When is Forking Useful?
+When is Forking useful?
 1. Contributing to Open Source – Fork a project, make changes, and submit a pull request to propose updates.
-2. Experimenting Without Risk – Test new features or modifications without impacting the main repository.
+2. Experimenting without risk – Test new features or modifications without impacting the main repository.
 3. Creating and maintaining independent Version – Maintain a customized version of a project while still tracking updates from the original source.
 4. Learning and Education: Forking is an excellent way to learn from existing projects.
 You can study the code, make changes, and see how they impact the project without risking the integrity of the original repository.
 5. Collaborative Development: In team settings, forking can be used to allow multiple developers to work on different features or fixes simultaneously.
 Each developer can work on their own fork and later merge changes via pull requests.